- Home

 It’s the sort of DIY job where you can use up old wood that you might have lying around.
 In this video from DIY On a Budget, for example, the presenter uses pallets to make a freestanding bar.

-Or, if you want to spend a little more and create a bigger bar with shelter and extra shelves, the video below from Wickes will show you how to use decking and fence posts.
+Or, if you want to spend a little more to create a bigger bar with a roof and extra shelves, the video below from Wickes will show you how to use decking and fence posts.

 Once your bar is complete, you can also have fun decorating it.
-Paint, fairy lights, or lanterns, or creating your own bar signs and menus, are all good options.
+Creating your own bar signs and menus, and using paint, fairy lights, or lanterns, are all good options.

 6. Look after your lawn

-Lawns often get overlooked in gardens, but they can play a significant role in how lush your garden looks.
+Lawns often get overlooked, but they can play a significant role in how lush your garden looks.

-Mowing your lawn regularly and removing weeds as they crop up are a couple of the best things you can do for your lawn to promote healthy growth.
+Mowing your lawn regularly and removing weeds as they crop up are some of the best things you can do for your lawn to promote healthy growth.

 You can also collect and store rainwater to keep your lawn hydrated during dry spells.
 And, if it’s looking particularly sparse in places, try adding grass seed.
 Though, it’s important to skip this step if you have a dog, as grass seeds can cause injuries.